HowToDoInJava

-Let’s learn about the TestNG @Factory annotation which allows tests to be created at runtime depending on certain data-sets or conditions.
+Learn about the TestNG @Factory annotation that allows the tests to be created at runtime depending on provided datasets or conditions.

 Sometimes we may need to run a set of tests with different data values.
-To achieve this we may define a separate set of tests inside a suite in the testng XML and test the required scenario.
-The problem with this approach is that if you get an extra set of data, you will need to redefine the test.
+To achieve this we may define a separate set of tests inside a suite in the testng XML and test the required scenarios.
+The problem with this approach is that if we get an extra set of data, we will need to add more tests.

-TestNG solves this problem by providing the @Factory annotation feature.
-Factory in TestNG defines and creates tests dynamically at runtime.
+TestNG solves this problem by providing the @Factory annotation feature. @Factory defines and creates tests dynamically at runtime.

-It’s mandatory that a factory method should return an array of Object class i.e. Object [].
+The factory method can receive parameters just like @Test.
+We can also add @Before/@After methods.
+It is mandatory that a factory method should return an array of Object i.e. Object [].

-Let’s create a sample program using the @Factory annotation of TestNG to understand how to use factory.
+Let’s create a test using the @Factory annotation to understand how to use the factory.

 public class SimpleTest